diprasetyamr/dataPrep/readme.md

 **Current Development**

-1. Reconstruct the program, so the can be treat as a general data preparation program for STLF.
+1. Reconstruct the program, so then the program can be treated as a general data preparation for STLF.
 Since now, the program only works with the provided csv file.